andrejbauer/mathematics-and-computation/_posts/2013-08-19-how-to-review-formalized-mathematics.md

 <!--more-->

 Before I say anything about reviewing formalized mathematics, let me just point out that being anonymous does not give the referee the right to be impolite or even abusive.
-A good guiding principle is to never write anything in a review that you would not say to the author&#8217;s face.
+A good guiding principle is to never write anything in a review that you would not say to the author's face.
 You can be harsh and you can criticize, but do it politely and ground your opinions in arguments.
 After all, you expect no less of the author.

 Let us imagine  a submission to a journal in which the author claims to have checked proofs using a computer proof assistant or some other such tool.
 Almost everything I write below follows from the simple observation that _**the code contains proofs  and that proofs are an essential part of the paper**_.
 If as a reviewer or an editor you are ever in doubt, just imagine how you would act if the formalized part were actually an appendix written informally as ordinary math.